Racing and Gaming Commission hears proposals for Gering horse track

 Several letters were presented either in favor or against the tracks, though Sage said the Gering proposal did not receive any letters for either position.

-It was brought forward by Scottsbluff Exposition and Racing, Inc., a corporation spearheaded by Brian Becker and his daughters Breann and Brooke.
-The family operate a racetrack in Hastings.
+It was brought forward by Scottsbluff Exposition and Racing Inc., a corporation spearheaded by Brian Becker and his daughters Breann and Brooke.
+The family operates a racetrack in Hastings.

 Their proposed location is a 104-acre site on the south side of Gering, nestled between Five Rocks Road and Highway 71.